Corrado Giaquinto: Mature work

-In Madrid, he was patronized by Ferdinand VI, and was ultimately appointed director of the Academy of San Fernando.
+In Madrid, he was patronized by Ferdinand VI of Spain, and was ultimately appointed director of the Academy of San Fernando.
 His influence there was felt by painters such as Antonio González Velázquez, José del Castillo, Mariano Salvador Maella, and Francisco Goya.

 His paintings include A Kneeling Male Nude.
 He returned to Naples in 1762 to decorate the sacristy in San Luigi di Palazzo, the royal monastery.
 He died in Naples in 1766.

 Among his pupils in Molfetta was Niccoló Porta.

+Style

+Giaquinto has been called the "greatest exponent" of the Roman Rococo.
+Always noted especially as a colorist, he is described by the art historian Irene Cioffi as having combined the "seriousness and stability of the Italian Grand Style ... with the loveliness and refinement of the 18th century."